elibarrow/BAE305-SP24-Lab3/README.md

 *Figure 1

 _**Step 2**_
-After building the circuit and varifying the resistor values, we then measured the voltages at each test point that is shown on the schematic above.
-We were then given the table below and filled it out with the values that we measured in the lab.
+After building the circuit and verifying the resistor values, we then measured the voltages at each test point that is shown on the schematic above.
+We were then given the table below and filled it out with the values we measured in the lab.

+Table 2.
+Measurements in a circuit with an LED directly connected to a switch
  |Test Point| Voltage (Switch On)| Voltage Switch (Off) |
 |---|---|---|
 |T1|  4.989 V | 4.991 V|